fgnass/matching/README.md

 ### About

-This package has been written to accompany utilities like [flatten](https://npmjs.org/package/flatten), [uniqs](https://npmjs.org/package/uniqs) or [intersect](https://www.npmjs.org/package/intersect) as simple and lightweight alternative to full-blown libraries like underscore or lodash where you could achieve the same result like this:
+This package has been written to accompany tools like [flatten](https://npmjs.org/package/flatten), [uniqs](https://npmjs.org/package/uniqs) or [intersect](https://www.npmjs.org/package/intersect) as simple and lightweight alternative to utility collections like underscore or lodash where you could achieve the same result like this:

 ```js
 _.where(list, {type: 'foo'});
 ```

-The order of the arguments has bee reveresed to allow [currying](https://www.npmjs.org/package/curry).
+The order of the arguments has been reveresed to allow [currying](https://www.npmjs.org/package/curry).

 ### License